-Renascer project of the FCCN Unity service that preserves millions of files collected from the web since the 1990s allows "bringing back historic websites".
+The Renascer Project of the Unity service FCCN , which preserves millions of files collected from the web since the 1990s, makes it possible to "bring back historic websites".

 Many organizations keep domains in their possession that referenced old websites, which are now unused.
 This can be a way to avoid the domains being bought, for example, or it can just be due to forgetfulness.

-The new Arquivo.pt project acts in this field, "bringing back historical websites whose content is no longer available online and whose domain is still held by its authors," explains this FCCN Unit service, on its website.
-This is a way, adds Arquivo.pt, to avoid that cybersecurity problems may occur, in cases where the web servers to which the domains point are not updated.
+Arquivo.pt 's new project works in this field, "bringing back historical websites whose content is no longer available online and whose domain is still held by their authors", explains the service on its website, FCCN.
+This is a way, adds Arquivo.pt, of preventing cybersecurity problems from occurring if the web servers to which the domains point are not up to date.

 Reborn Project: How are websites reborn?